aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 2. Then select the original stack that you named and delete that one following the same process as Step 1.

+### Troubleshooting
+1. When attempting to perform ParallelCluster CLI commands, you get an error message stating: "Command not found"

+    a.
+Run the following command: source /etc/profile

+2. When attempting to perform ParallelCluster CLI commands, you get an error message stating: "Bad Request: region needs to be set"

+    a.
+Run the following command: source /etc/profile

+3. When attempting to launch a cluster, you get an error message stating: "Unable to find node executable"

+    a.
+Run the following command: source /home/ssm-user/.bash_profile

 ### Isolated HPC with AD Integration Deployment Guide